 Lunch is the big meal, and there are usually plans to eat outside.
 This often happens, but not always, often due to clouds, rain or simply too many flies.
 The food is usually relatively traditional - think ham, lamb and roast potatoes.
 Seafood often features too, especially if you have a family member that fishes or dives.

 In a nod to the weather, there’s generally a greater emphasis on salads and cooler desserts.
 Pavlova and trifle appear on almost everyone’s table.
 It’s not unusual for some of the food to be barbecued or smoked, and beer is definitely a staple.

 During lunch, there are Christmas crackers and hats.
 People inevitably eat and drink too much which leads to a sleepy afternoon – the men in the household often sneak in an afternoon nap.
 Once the big meal has worn off, someone inevitably suggests a game, often cricket in the backyard.
 Or the kids will produce their Christmas presents – this is where you discover that all the cousins got water guns and chaos erupts in a big family water fight.

-The day after Christmas is boxing day – a time for sales and cricket.
+The day after Christmas is Boxing Day – a time for shopping (there are usually good sales) and cricket.
 In the few days just after Christmas, many people also head on holiday, usually a beach for New Year’s.
 And there’s plenty of time to relax.
 New Zealand has an extra public holiday – the Day after New Year’s Day – just in case you need a little bit longer to recover from the festivities.